-Too many times, accessibility is considered a last minute thing to add to an application.
-With so many people identified as having a disability, app developers should be more aware of how important it is to consider diverse users when developing an application.
+Too many times, accessibility is a last minute thing to add to an application.
+With an increasing number of people with vision loss, app developers should be more aware of how important it is to consider diverse users when developing an application.
 Here are seven accessibility settings I check for when downloading an application, either on my Android phone or iPad.
-While this is targeted towards users with a disability, this also helps seniors and adults who simply forgot their reading glasses.

 Can text be enlarged?

 While some applications support the operating system’s default text settings, there are other apps that use their own fonts.
-Check that these fonts can be enlarged to a legible size- typically, I use a size 24 font, though bigger is almost always better.
-If there are different font style options, that is awesome too- people with certain print disabilities benefit immensely from weighted fonts like Comic Sans.
-Read more about apps that can help make any Android phone accessible here.
+Typically, I use a size 24 font, though bigger is almost always better.

 Can screen readers be used?

 Many users use a tool like VoiceOver (Apple) or TalkBack (Android) in order to access text.
 Adding alt text image descriptions is also important so the user isn’t left guessing what was in the picture.
-If the image is purely decorative, write “null” or “decoration.”
-And please, have a skip navigation option, so the screen reader isn’t reading through unnecessary information.
-Read more about accessibility settings in Android here.
+If the image is purely decorative, write “null” or “decoration” to identify the image as such.
+Also, have a skip navigation option, so the screen reader isn’t reading through unnecessary information.

 Is everything displayed?

-When the font is enlarged, make sure that all text, as well as buttons, are displayed on the screen in a logical manner.
+When the font is enlarged, make sure that all text and buttons are displayed on the screen in a logical manner.
 Some apps have text run off the screen, or do not enlarge buttons, which makes it impossible to use the app.

 Is there sufficient contrast?

 Is it easy to read the text on the screen?
-Having options to change the colors of the background or other buttons can be helpful in ensuring that users are able to see an app clearly.
+Having options to change the colors of the background or other buttons can be helpful in ensuring readability.
 Having a night mode with a dark color scheme also can help reduce glare.
-Read more about colored backgrounds and the readability of text here.

 Are there strobe or flashing effects?

 I have used a couple of applications that had random strobe or flashing light effects, or that used strobe notifications that could not be disabled.
-I even had a phone for about an hour that was a giant strobing mess.
+I even had a phone for about an hour that had lots of flashing effects that triggered a migraine.
 These apps were uninstalled immediately, and the strobing phone was returned as well.
-While a light at the frequency of a car blinker is fine, do not use strobe or flashing light effects, especially in red/blue colors, and give the user no way to disable them.
-For more information on who can be harmed by these effects, read this.
+While a light at the frequency of a car blinker is fine, do not use strobe or flashing light effects, especially in red/blue colors.

 Can I use my own keyboard?